djeada/Databases-Notes/notes/04_acid_properties_and_transactions/02_atomicity.md

 In distributed database systems, the Two-Phase Commit Protocol ensures that all participating databases agree on committing or rolling back a transaction.

-1. **Prepare Phase**: The coordinator sends a prepare request to all participants, asking if they can commit the transaction.
+- In the **Prepare Phase**, the transaction coordinator requests all participants to confirm whether they are ready to commit the transaction, ensuring all conditions for a successful commit are met.
-2. **Commit Phase**: If all participants agree, the coordinator sends a commit command.
-If any participant cannot commit, the coordinator sends a rollback command.
+- During the **Commit Phase**, the coordinator instructs participants to finalize the transaction if all have agreed to commit; otherwise, a rollback command is issued to undo changes if any participant cannot commit.

 This protocol ensures that either all databases commit the transaction or all roll it back, maintaining atomicity across the system.